tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are NOT EMPTY or dwc:verbatimDepth is EMPTY; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are bdq:NotEmpty or dwc:verbatimDepth is bdq:Empty; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.

 ### Information Elements